Sushil787/Single-Vendor-Travel/README.md

 - **flutter_bloc**: Used for managing the app's state across different components, ensuring clear state transitions and predictable behaviors.
 - **get_it**: Acts as a service locator for dependency injection, helping to manage and retrieve services and data classes from anywhere in the app.

-### Networking & API
-- **retrofit**: Provides a type-safe HTTP client for making API calls, simplifying communication between the client app and external servers.
-- **dio**: Used as the main HTTP client for making network requests, handling everything from GET/POST requests to file uploads and error handling.
-- **pretty_dio_logger**: Enhances `dio` with logging capabilities for better debugging of network requests.

 ### Payment Integration
 - **khalti_flutter**: Used for secure payment processing, allowing users to complete transactions directly in the app.
 Khalti integration ensures a smooth and secure transaction process, providing a trusted payment gateway for users to make online payments for bookings and other services.